sonnle/sample_c/README.md

-# test_repo
+# sample_c
-Uploading a few sample programs to play with GitHub
+Uploading a few sample c  programs to play with GitHub